civican/legisinfo/42-1/bills/C-49/bill_text.md

   **(4)** A class 1 rail carrier shall, in its first report, provide an explanation of the methodology it used to derive the data, including the definition of unit train used by the class 1 rail carrier.
 The definition of unit train shall be based on the class 1 rail carrier's normal business practices.
 If the methodology changes, the class 1 rail carrier shall provide an updated explanation of its methodology in any subsequent report in which that methodology is used for the first time, including any updated definition of unit train.

-  **(5)** The class 1 rail carrier shall provide the report for each period of seven days commencing on Saturday and ending on Friday, no later than 14 days after the last day of the period of seven days to which the information relates.
+  **(5)** The class 1 rail carrier shall provide the report for each period of seven days commencing on Saturday and ending on Friday, no later than **five** days after the last day of the period of seven days to which the information relates.

   **(6)** The first report that is to be provided by a class 1 rail carrier is to contain information related to the seven day period that commences on the first Saturday that follows the day on which this section comes into force.